 Pre-trial dispute settlement

-- Evidence and timing of pre-trial dispute resolution
+- When is pre-trial dispute resolution mandatory?

-Cases of mandatory pre-trial dispute settlement
+- Types of pre-trial dispute settlement

 - bankruptcy cases;